Captain-ALM/alm-mesh-net-android/README.md

 Build by importing in android studio, the apk submitted (And in the root folder of the repo) is signed with my key.
 Make sure the app/lib folder has the built dependancy of the mesh net library.
+The mesh net library in the app/lib folder at the moment is the version without the test added.

 Check the beta branch in the long future for a better working copy developed outside of University.